sparkflows/sparkflows-docs/docs/user-guide/quick-start/4-create-workflow.rst

 Workflows Tab
 ============================
-Click the "Workflows" tab to view the list of workflows already in the project.
+Click the 'Workflows' tab to view the list of workflows already in the project.
 The workflow list will be empty if no workflows have been created earlier.

 .. figure:: ../../_assets/tutorials/quickstart/7.PNG
    :alt: Quicstart